Jademaster/compositionalmarkov/README.md

        [0.  , 0.  , 0.  , 0.  , 0.82, 0.55]])
 ```

-and precompiled open matrices can be restricted to their inputs and outputs with the `blackbox()` command.
+Precompiled open matrices can be restricted to their inputs and outputs with the `blackbox()` command.

 ```python
 >>> m1.blackbox()